Positional Release for Trigger Points & Tension

-So many people suffer from painful muscle trigger points as the result of stress, tension, and injury.
+Many people suffer with painful myofascial trigger points as the result of stress, tension, and injury.
 Learn about the nature of trigger points, (TPs) and how abnormal neurophysiological reflexes contribute to painful muscle tension and mobility impairments.
-Positional release (PRT) interventions modify abnormal reflexes to relax and spontaneously release painful muscle tension, improving flexibility, strength, and function.
-Learn specific positions to manage TPs throughout the body, and objectively improve functional mobility.
-Discuss the research on the effectiveness of positional release techniques for pain reduction, strength and flexibility improvement, and performance enhancement.
+Positional release (PRT) interventions modify abnormal reflexes to relax and release painful muscle tension, improving flexibility, strength and function.
+Learn specific positions to manage TPs throughout the body to improve functional mobility.
+Discuss the evidence for the efficacy of PRT for pain reduction, strength and flexibility improvement, and performance enhancement.

-- Discuss the theoretical basis and evidence-based research for positional release (PRT).
+1. Discuss the neurophysiology of reflexes as the basis for positional release (PRT).

-- Apply specific positioning to reduce the painful sensitivity of TPs, release abnormal neuromuscular tension and improve functional mobility.
+3. Apple specific positioning to reduce TPs, release abnormal tension and improve functional mobility.